Portable appliance testing

-In electrical safety testing, portable appliance testing (PAT, PAT inspection or PAT testing) is a process in the United Kingdom, Ireland, New Zealand and Australia by which electrical appliances are routinely checked for safety.
-The formal term for the process is "in-service inspection & testing of electrical equipment".
-Testing involves a visual inspection of the equipment and any flexible cables for good condition, and also where required, verification of earthing (grounding) continuity, and a test of the soundness of insulation between the current carrying parts, and any exposed metal that may be touched.
-The formal limits for pass/fail of these electrical tests vary somewhat depending on the category of equipment being tested.
+In electrical safety testing, portable appliance testing (PAT inspection or PAT testing) is a process by which electrical appliances are routinely checked for safety, commonly used in the United Kingdom, Ireland, New Zealand and Australia.
+In Australia and New Zealand it is commonly known as Test and Tag.
+The formal term for the process is In-service Inspection & Testing of Electrical Equipment.

+Testing involves a visual inspection of the equipment and verification that power cables are in good condition.
+Additionally, other tests may be done when required, such as a verification of earthing (grounding) continuity, a test of the soundness of insulation between the current-carrying parts, and a check for any exposed metal that could be touched.
+The formal limits for a pass/fail of these electrical tests vary somewhat depending on the category of equipment being tested.

 Other countries have similar procedures, for example, testing of equipment according to DGUV Vorschrift 3 in Germany.

 Purpose

-Health and safety regulations require that electrical appliances are safe and maintained to prevent harm to workers.
-Many equipment manufacturers recommend testing at regular intervals to ensure continual safety; the interval between tests depending on both the type of appliance and the environment in which it is to be used.
+Health and safety regulations require that electrical appliances are safe and well maintained to prevent harm to workers.
+Many equipment manufacturers recommend testing at regular intervals to ensure continual safety, with the interval between tests varying based on both the type of appliance and the environment in which it is to be used.
 The European Low Voltage Directive governs the manufacture or importation of electrical appliances.
-Compliance to this has to be declared and indicated by the display of the CE mark on the product.
-The responsibility for this lies with the manufacturer or the importer and is policed by Trading Standards.
+Compliance with these standards has to be declared and indicated by the display of the CE mark on the product.
+The responsibility for testing lies with the manufacturer or the importer and is policed by Trading Standards.

+In Australia and New Zealand the standard used is AS/NZS3760.

 Testing equipment has been specifically developed for PAT inspections, based on the testing equipment used by manufacturers to ensure compliance with the British Standard Code of Practice and European product standards relevant to that type of appliance.
 This in turn allows testing and the interpretation of results to be de-skilled to a large extent.
 The inspection of the appliances can largely be carried out in-house in many organisations.
 This can result in cost savings and more flexibility as to exactly when a PAT is carried out.

-Origin of name

-Portable appliance testing is abbreviated as PAT.
-The correct term for the whole process is "In-service Inspection & Testing of Electrical Equipment" (as defined by IET/IEE and City and Guilds).

-In Australia and New Zealand, the common name for PAT is simply 'Test and Tag'.
-The regulatory guidelines are set out in AS/NZS3760:2010.

 UK legal obligations

 Appliances

-British law (the Electricity at Work Regulations 1989) requires that all electrical systems (including electrical appliances) are maintained (so far it is reasonably and practicable) to prevent danger.
-Private houses are not covered by this legislation, although occupiers' liability requires householders not to deliberately expose occupants or visitors to unreasonable risks.
+British law (the Electricity at Work Regulations 1989) requires that all electrical systems (including electrical appliances) are maintained (so far as it is reasonable and practicable) to prevent risk of injury or danger.
+Domestic premises are not covered by this legislation, although occupiers' liability requires householders not to deliberately expose occupants or visitors to unreasonable risks.
 The HSE and the local authority are responsible for the policing of this legislation.